davidespano/burdui/README.md

 The library compiles into a single JavaScript file, which is unfortunately not minimised (remember, it's low quality).

-For building the library just run
+For building the library on Linux or MacOS please use

     npm run-script build

+On Windows please use

+    npm run-script build-win

 The output is available in `build/burdui.js`